gateplane-io/vault-plugins/README.md

 ### ❓ What is GatePlane?
 GatePlane is a project *made by Security Professionals for Security Professionals* to make time-based, conditional access management approachable and transparent.

 Gateplane implements Privileged Access Management (PAM) and Just-In-Time (JIT) access, helping tech groups and companies to give, revoke and monitor permissions across the whole organization.
-The ultimate goal is to solve problems tech employees stumble upon frequently, such as:
+The ultimate goal is to solve problems people in tech organizations stumble upon frequently, such as:
 * **Developer**: "*I need to debug production but I don't have access*"
 * **IT**: “*I get around 60 requests for sensitive access per day, and I have to manually set them up and tear them down*”
 * **Security Officer**: “*I have no idea who has access to what after the last incident and the auditor comes next week*”
 * **Security Engineer**: “*Setting up this PAM solution will take forever and will change everything we know about our infrastructure*”

-It does so by using the Open-Source and battle-tested tools [Vault](https://developer.hashicorp.com/vault/docs) or [OpenBao](https://openbao.org/) as its underlying infrastructure, drawing from their *Authentication*, *Authorization*, *Integrations* and *Structured Logging* principles to avoid re-inventing the wheel.
+It does so by using the Open-Source and battle-tested tools [Vault](https://developer.hashicorp.com/vault/docs) or [OpenBao](https://openbao.org/) as its underlying infrastructure, drawing from their *Authentication*, *Authorization*, *Integrations* and *Structured Logging* principles, avoiding to re-invent the wheel.

-*GatePlane Core* comes **free of charge** and available for everyone to audit and contribute to it under the [*Elastic License v2*](./LICENSE).
+*GatePlane Community* comes **free of charge** and available for everyone to audit and contribute to it under the [*Elastic License v2*](./LICENSE).

-##### More about GatePlane can be found in its [Website]() (*under contruction*)
+##### More about GatePlane can be found in its [Website]() (*under contruction* 🚧)

 ### 🎯 Key Features